 The premium stays the same for the full term (unless you opt to increase the cover).
 It is more costly than the other two types, but is probably the best option if you can afford it.

 You need to think carefully about your financial situation when answering this.
 Consider the following:

 Will your employer pay you or your family in case of incapacity or long-term ill-health?

-If your employer will pay the full 28 weeks then you can choose a policy with a longer deferred period (i.e. it doesn’t start to pay out for a longer time) as that will have considerably cheaper premiums than a policy which starts to pay out sooner.
+If your employer will pay the full 28 weeks, then you can choose a policy with a longer deferred period (i.e. it doesn’t start to pay out for a longer time).
+That will have considerably cheaper premiums than a policy which starts to pay out sooner.

-If you find yourself answering no to both of these questions, or if you are self-employed, then you really do need income protection insurance in some form.
+If you find yourself answering negatively to both of the above questions, or if you are self-employed, then you really do need income protection insurance in some form.

-With payment protection insurance (PPI) making headlines for all the wrong reasons and critical illness cover rarely doing what it says on the tin, income protection insurance is a much more reliable option for most.
+With payment protection insurance (PPI) making headlines for all the wrong reasons, income protection insurance is a much more reliable option for most.
 Why?